GUIDELINES FOR EVENT ORGANISERS

 If required a link can also be provided to a specified page on the host Club’s website as well.

-Event Secretaries will be able to run and download a range of reports, including an Excel File for Timing, Grid Mashall Grid Sheets and a wide variety of other reports to assist with the administration of their event.
+Event Secretaries will be provided with a range of reports, including an Excel File for Timing, Grid Mashall Grid Sheets and a wide variety of other reports to assist with the administration of their event.

 A set of Clerk of the Course Drivers Briefing Notes will need to be provided to competitors prior to the Event.
 This can either be provided to the Panel by the Event Secretary in .pdf format for uploading to the website’s Entry page or the Panel’s SSP 17 Drivers Briefing Notes may be used.
 Alternatively, the following Word template can be used by the clerk of the Course as a base for a custom Drivers Briefing Notes if for example additional information is required: SSP 17 Drivers Briefing Note (Word).